aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/50-identity-based-routing.md

 weight: 5
 ---

 In this task, you use Istio to send 100% of the traffic to `ui-v1`.
-You then set a rule to selectively send traffic to `ui-v2` based on the cookie ID added to the end-user header request by the UI service.
+You then set a rule to selectively send traffic to `ui-v2` based on the cookie added to the end-user header request by the UI service.

 Most cookies contain a unique identifier called a Session ID: a string of characters that websites and servers associate with the browser on which the cookie is stored.